L16H7N1N65/projetjs-suricate/README.md

 ## Sources and References

-We owe gratitude to the following resources for their invaluable assistance throughout the development process:
+I owe gratitude to the following resources for their invaluable assistance throughout the development process:

 - Three.js Documentation
 - MDN Web Docs